Particle shells from relativistic bubble walls: final phase space integration

 The most complicated expressions of scalar products, in the denominators of squared amplitudes $\left| \mathcal{ M } \right|^2$, are those that come from interference terms.
 One $5$-point amplitude, consisting of only $3$-point or $4$-point interactions, contains at most two denominators from propagators, which are different from each other.
 In an interference term this would be multiplied by two more denominators, all possibly different.
 Therefore we should be able to compute, and integrate over final phase space, terms with at least $4$ different denominators, e.g.

+where we have defined $s_{ij} = (p_i \pm p_j)^2$ with $-$ for one incoming and one outgoing momenta, i.e. for $i,j=3,5$, and $+$ for two incoming or outgoing momenta, i.e. for $i,j=1,5$ or $i,j=3,4$ (this corresponds to $s_{ij} = (p_i + p_j)^2$ if momenta were all defined as incoming).
 One possible approach to recast those integrals is the method of Feynman parameters.
 In loop-computations one usually completes the square to get rid of the linear terms, and then performs the loop integration.
 Here the approach would be to perform a $SO(3)$ rotation to get rid of any azimuthal angle in the denominator, such that the integral over the polar angle can be performed.
 After doing so one ends up with an integral over $3$ Feynman parameters.
 However, these integrals are not textbook integrals and evaluating them efficiently is not guaranteed.

 In the following we will therefore describe an algorithm which is able to perform the final phase space integration for all possible $3\to2$ amplitudes.